reuters-graphics/bluprint_graphics-kit/docs/developers/metadata.md

 The kit expects a few pieces of metadata to be stored in locale-specific directories under `locales/`.

-At minimum, you should have a `locales/en/content.json` which includes the following keys and values:
+At minimum, you should have a `locales/en/content.json` that includes the following keys with values:

 - `SEOTitle`
 - `SEODescription`
 - `ShareTitle`
 - `ShareDescription`

+When you start a new project, the kit automatically includes a JSON file created from a Google doc that includes this metadata for you.

-For additional locales, add another `content.json` under a two-letter locale code directory, e.g., `locales/de/content.json`, with the same keys.
+For additional locales, just add another `content.json` under a two-letter locale code directory, e.g., `locales/de/content.json`, with the same keys.